Work at Height Risks

 - take precautions when working on/near fragile surfaces

 - consider emergency evacuation/rescue plan

-If you are an employer or you control work at height (for example if you are a contractor or a factory owner), the Regulations apply to you.
+If you are an employer or you control work at height (for example if you are a contractor or a factory owner) in the UK, the Working at Height Regulations apply to you.